thienkonphap/map-reduce-python/README.md

 What i learned from this course :
   * What's the different between functional programming and object oriented programming
   * MAP & REDUCE concept
-  * Data visualization with pandas, matplot
+  * Data visualization with pandas, matplotlib

 <!-- CONTACT -->
 ## Contact